Marie-Thérèse Joniaux: Indebtedness

 In January 1892, Jeanne Faber married Oswald Mertens.
 Marie-Thérèse Joniaux could not imagine a marriage without luxury.
-Her financial situation was burdened, and she saw no way out.
-She made a life-insurance policy on her sister Léonie for an amount of 70,000 Belgian francs from two insurance companies.
-She pretended it to be a financial operation and did not give any details.
+Her financial situation was overburdened, and she saw no way out.
+She took out a life-insurance policy on her sister Léonie for an amount of 70,000 Belgian francs from two insurance companies.
+She pretended it as a financial operation and did not give any details.
 Léonie, attracted by the preparations of Jeanne's nuptials, moved to live with her sister in Antwerp.
 Her health began to decline, and doctors assumed she was suffering from typhus.
 The first doctor was called at 2:00 am on February 24, 1892.
-Insurers executed and closed the insurance in March and in April 1892.
+Insurers processes and closed the insurance policies in March and in April 1892.
 Marie-Thérèse Joniaux then went on holiday in Monaco and Italy.

 She settled some debts but in October and November, she was again at a financial loss.
 One evening, Joniaux's uncle, Jacques Van de Kerkhove, came to a family dinner.
 After eating his meal, he said he felt ill and went to bed; the next day he died at around 11 am.
 Doctors speculated that he had cerebral apoplexy.
 Her husband inherited the money, but Joniaux needed fresh and directly accessible cash.
-She then proposed to her son-in-law to offer her the possibility of taking out a loan of 25,000 Belgian francs by agreeing to put her buildings in the guarantee.
-For the price of all the trouble, he would receive a brokerage of 5,000 Belgian francs.
-It was short-lived and in June 1893 she was again at bay.
+She then proposed to her son-in-law that he allow her to take out a loan of 25,000 Belgian francs by agreeing to put her properties up as the guarantee.
+In return for the trouble, he would receive a brokerage of 5,000 Belgian francs.
+It was short-lived and in June 1893 she was again in distress.

-In June 1893, she engaged in a new type of transaction, demonstrating the compelling nature of finding money.
-She bought a credit for 900 Belgian francs of silverware from a jeweler to hasten, immediately putting a nail to the mount of piety.
+In June 1893, she engaged in a new type of transaction, demonstrating the desperate nature of finding money.
+She bought a credit for 900 Belgian francs of silverware from a jeweler and immediately pawned it at the mount of piety.
 She reiterated that tactic with two other jewelers in January and in February 1894.
-The instruction understood the underlying gestures.
+The instruction later recognized the underlying gestures.